15/7/21

 Hot tip

-When your style has been outlined, and you know what they are for, you can create your shot list.
+When your photo style has been outlined, and you know what you need the photos for, you can create your shot list.

-You need to look at your key messages/website pages and decide how many photos you'll need for each message.
-Then note what types of images are appropriate and possible search terms to find them.
-It will leave you with a detailed shot list with ideas for search terms.
+Find your key messages/website pages and decide how many photos you need.
+Then, note what types of images are appropriate and possible search terms to find them.
+It will give you a detailed shot list with ideas for search terms.

 Searching stock libraries is time-consuming, but the above tasks will save you time and keep your brand consistent.

-Stock images are a great way to access high-quality shots, but depending on how many images you need, it can work out cheaper to work with a photographer.
-The advantage of this is you will have original images which look like they are part of a set.
+Stock images are a great way to access high-quality shots, but depending on how many images you need, working with a photographer can work out cheaper.
+The advantage of this is you will have original images that look like part of a set.

 You can supply the photographer with your list of shots and let them work their magic.
-A custom photoshoot can set your brand apart and allows you to inject even more of your personality.
+A custom photo shoot can set your brand apart and allow you to inject even more of your personality.

 If you only need a few images, here's how to get the search underway.

 Don't waste time looking over cheese-filled, low-quality stock libraries.
-There are some great ones out there—even free ones for when your budget is just kicking in.
+Some great ones are out there—even free ones for when your budget is just kicking in.

 My favourite free stock libraries

-Free stock libraries are fantastic but can have limited options, which will push you towards paid stock libraries to help you complete your list.
+Free stock libraries are fantastic but can have limited options, pushing you towards paid stock libraries to help you complete your list.

-My faves are iStock and Adobe stock.
-They have enormous ranges, and also cover illustrations and mockups.
+My favourites are iStock and Adobe stock.
+They have enormous ranges and also cover illustrations and mockups.
 Getty is expensive but the go-to for unusual/celebrity images.

-Choose a related word to the image you need, like 'fish', and if you can't find something straight away, add some related works, 'purple fish aquarium'.
-Use the searches like Google, try different combinations until you find something that gives you a picture that you love.
+Choose a related word to the image you need, like 'fish', and if you can't find something immediately, add some related works, such as 'purple fish aquarium'.
+Use the search function like Google and try different combinations until you find something that gives you a picture you love.

-Most of the above have a filter system, where you can narrow your search to include people or not, add in colours that are close to your brand, alter the depth of field, landscape/portrait and even gender.
-Some search bars allow you to add in the search terms that you don't want to see.
+Most of the above have a filter system, where you can narrow your search to include people or not, add colours close to your brand, alter the depth of field, landscape/portrait and even gender.
+Some search bars allow you to add the search terms you don't want to see.

-Found an almost perfect pic?
-But you need a different angle?
-Some stock libraries allow you to search for similar images or even more photos by the same photographers or models, giving you the chance to find pictures of a similar style across your project.
+Find an almost-perfect pic, but the angle is all wrong?
+Some stock libraries will enable you to search for similar images or even more photos by the same photographers or models, allowing you to find pictures of a similar style across your project.

 If you've chosen to stick to stock, download some watermarked images, send them to your designer, or try them on your website.
 This way, you can see if it works in the space and makes sense when you see it with the copy.

-The same goes for a photoshoot; having some low-res, unedited images to see how things look will allow you to pick out all the photos you need.
+The same goes for a photo shoot; having low-res, unedited images to see how things look will allow you to pick out all the photos you need.

 Look for the image that communicates to your audience.
 People relate to people, so pictures of people often get a better response than objects or landscapes.